alexandra-love/fancy-music-library/README.md

 ## Setup

+First, adjust the `project_root` value in `configs.ts`.
+If you can run `deno` from any working directory in your terminal, then you can leave that value be.
+Otherwise, set it to the project file's location relative to where deno.exe is being run from.

-First, create the database by running `deno run /tests/database_test.ts`.
+Then, create the database by running `deno run /tests/database_test.ts`.

 ## Running FML